Hi! π My name is Phill and I am Blockchain Tech Lead at The Fabricant and a Community Rep for Flow. You can find me on:

 In the example above, we have defined a NonFungibleToken interface, followed by two NFT contracts that contain NFT resources that employ this interface.

-In the fourth contract, NFTManager, we have the function getNFTId(nft: &{NonFungibleToken}): UInt64 .
-This function takes a restricted type of &{NonFungibleToken}, which represents a reference to a resource type that employs the {NonFungibleToken} interface.
+, which represents a reference to a resource type that employs the {NonFungibleToken}

 This demonstrates the use of interfaces and how they can promote standardisation and predictability within and across code bases!

-πŸ”‹ The Power of Interfaces
+π The Power of Interfaces

 Another great example of the power of interfaces can be found in the MetadataViews standard that is utilised extensively throughout the Flow NFT ecosystem.
-The contract defines the resource interface, Resolver:
+The contract defines the resource interface, Resolver

 // Abridged vesion of MetadataViews